Holiday rentals in New York City

 Located smack dab in the center of Manhattan you can get anywhere in the city within minutes.
 Located in the popular New Hudson Yards developent area this stylish, new apartment gives you peace and tranquilty while at home but steps from the hustle and bustle of the city when you step outside.
 Apartment features full kitchen, washer dryer, king sized bedroom and gym within the building.

-A bright bedroom features a spacious bed with crisp white linens against a light grey accent wall.
-Natural light floods through large windows dressed with sheer curtains.
-A small desk and chair provide a functional workspace, while a vibrant yellow chair adds a pop of color to the room.
+A well-lit bedroom features a spacious bed with white bedding.
+Large floor-to-ceiling windows with sheer curtains provide natural light.
+A small lamp and desk accompany the bed, while a potted plant adds a touch of greenery to the room.

 Located in Bowery – historically the most unique streetscape of New York with over 400 years of history and culture – this place is right around the corner of Grand St subway.
 Super convenient as you can be anywhere in Manhattan in just a few minutes.
 Steps away from SoHo, NoHo and major subway lines (6,J,Z,N,Q,B,D).
 Its unbeatable location puts the best of downtown.